-- 1. An amount based on our managed care fee schedules used with In-Network Providers, which we reserve the right to modify from time to time; or - 2.
+- An amount based on Anthem's Out-of-Network Provider fee schedule/rate, which is established at Anthem's discretion, and which Anthem may modify from time to time, after considering one or more of the following: reimbursement amounts accepted by like/similar Providers contracted with Anthem, reimbursement amounts paid by the Centers for Medicare and Medicaid Services (CMS) for the same services or supplies, and other industry cost, reimbursement and utilization data; or - 2.
 An amount based on reimbursement or cost information from the Centers for Medicare and Medicaid Services ("CMS").
 When basing the Maximum Allowed amount upon the level or method of reimbursement used by CMS, Anthem will update such information, which is unadjusted for geographic locality, no less than annually; or - 3.
 An amount based on information provided by a third party vendor, which may reflect one or more of the following factors: (1) the complexity or severity of treatment; (2) level of skill and experience required for the treatment; or (3) comparable Providers' fees and costs to deliver care; or - 4.
 An amount negotiated by us or a third party vendor which has been agreed to by the Provider.
 This may include rates for services coordinated through case management; - 5.
 An amount based on or derived from the total charges billed by the Out-of-Network Provider.